BaopingFeng/NovelPostProcessingForBPL/README.md

 We propose a two-level detection formula and its corresponding post-processing method to improve the performance of BPL decoding.

-see paper "A Novel Post-Processing Method for BPL decoding of Polar Codes" submit to IEEE Communication Letter.
+see paper "A Novel Post-Processing Method for BPL decoding of Polar Codes" IEEE Communication Letter.